 One of the major benefits of an LLC is that it provides the owners with flexibility and options for the management of the business.
 Generally speaking, management refers to the day-to-day operations of an LLC.
 However, the company's operating agreement can specify what duties are placed on management, which can include:

 Overall, the managers of an LLC are agents for the business, meaning they have the legal authority to act on behalf of the LLC.
 As a result, you should give careful consideration to who you select for management.

-Most people who set up an LLC choose member-management, meaning that all the members share responsibility for the day-to-day running of the business.
-This approach is more common in part because most LLCs are small businesses with limited resources and they don't need a separate management level to operate.
+Most people who set up an LLC choose member management where all the members share responsibility for the day-to-day running of the business.
+This approach is more common in part because most LLCs are small businesses with limited resources that don't need a separate management level to operate.

-In some situations, a manager-management structure may be preferable.
+In some situations, a manager-management structure might be preferable.
 The most common example is when some members only want to be passive investors in the business.
 These owners often feel more comfortable if the LLC delegates management responsibilities to one or more other members (or nonmembers).